You might call Tryst Restaurant a neighborhood pub, or an upscale tavern with a

-First are their fish tacos.
+First up are their fish tacos!!!
 Try these guys!
 These little guys are great for tapas or even a light meal.
 They are stuffed with cabbage slaw, grape tomatoes, avocado cream and lime mojo.
 Delicious!
-Price approx $12.

-My second recommendation are Tryst's Fish & Chips!
-Price approx $14.
+Second up are their Fish & Chips!
 Coated with smoked Maldon sea salt batter and served with aged sherry vinegar and served up with fries and their house-made ketchup.
 Another delicious!

-Besides the food, the beer selection is really unbelievable with lots of craft beer on tap and in the bottle.
+Besides the food, the beer selection is really unbelievable!

 They have over 300 beers to choose from with 58 craft beers and usually about 10 different craft beers on tap!